Bowley-Systems/PicoMats/README.md

 ### What is the Abstract-Fundamental Ontology?

-AFO is a computational abstraction for both reductionist and pragmatist applications.
+It is a computational abstraction for both reductionist and pragmatist applications.

 The model is based on two categories: